gahan-corporation/wyatt/docs/html/_sources/webservices/iap.rst.txt

-There are no requirements when it comes to the server or the communication protocol between the app and our server, but ``iap`` provides a :func:`~gerp.addons.iap.jsonrpc` helper to call a JSON-RPC2_ endpoint on an other Odoo instance and transparently re-raise relevant Odoo exceptions (:class:`~gerp.addons.iap.models.iap.InsufficientCreditError`, :class:`gerp.exceptions.AccessError` and :class:`gerp.exceptions.UserError`).
+There are no requirements when it comes to the server or the communication protocol between the app and our server, but ``iap`` provides a :func:`~gerp.addons.iap.jsonrpc` helper to call a JSON-RPC2_ endpoint on an other Gerp instance and transparently re-raise relevant Gerp exceptions (:class:`~gerp.addons.iap.models.iap.InsufficientCreditError`, :class:`gerp.exceptions.AccessError` and :class:`gerp.exceptions.UserError`).